Slashdot Asks: Does the World Need a Third Mobile OS? - Slashdot

 You mean an Android device version 6+?

 Free Software to the rescue again!
-(Score:4, Informative)
+(Score:5, Informative)

 Re: (Score:2)